Adopting a Child From a Foreign Country

 Once the dossier documents are completed and once your adoption agency has obtained a clearance from the foreign government to adopt the child and has obtained a decree of adoption from the court or a guardianship order, your immigration attorney or the adoption agency will request that you make arrangements to travel to the child’s country of adoption and meet with the prospective child at the orphanage.
 Then, you will need to visit the U.S. Consulate in that country, bringing with you all of the dossier’s documents.

-Before finalizing the trip, however, you should consult with your adoption agency, to determine if it is possible for them to obtain the child’s passport, adoption decree or guardianship decree, and immunization requirements before your trip to the orphanage.
-This will save you a lot of time and aggravation, particularly because you may not be familiar with the local court system, the local doctors, or the local language, as well as the procedures for obtaining the child’s passport in that country.
+Before finalizing the trip, however, you should consult with your adoption agency to determine if they can obtain the child’s passport, adoption decree or guardianship decree, and immunization requirements before your trip to the orphanage.
+This will save you a lot of time and aggravation, mainly because you may not be familiar with the local court system, the local doctors, or the local language, as well as the procedures for obtaining the child’s passport in that country.
 It is a good idea for you to ask your adoption agency or your immigration attorney whether it would be possible for you to hire a reputable native person in the foreign country who can assist you with most of the requirements.

-After you obtain custody of the child, you will need to visit the U.S. Consulate in that country, wherein you will be asked questions regarding your background, as well as an evaluation of the agency you were working with during your adoption.
-After completion of the interview, you will be given an official document package, which you are not allowed to open.
-Upon your return to the U.S., the Customs and Border Patrol Officer at the port of entry will collect the documents and stamp the child’s Passport.
-After that, your child will receive the physical green card in the mail, in approximately three months.
+After you obtain custody of the child, you will need to visit the U.S. Consulate in that country, wherein you will be asked questions regarding your background and an evaluation of the agency you were working with during your adoption.
+After completing the interview, you will be given an official document package, which you are not allowed to open.
+Upon your return to the U.S., the Customs and Border Patrol Officer will collect the documents and stamp the child’s Passport at the port of entry.
+After that, your child will receive the physical green card in the mail in approximately three months.

-If you deal with an efficient, licensed adoption agency, and if a child is immediately available for adoption in the foreign country, you may be able to finish the entire process within twelve to fourteen months.
-If you have received a guardianship decree, you will have to complete the adoption process by retaining an attorney in the U.S..
+If you deal with an efficient, licensed adoption agency, and if a child is immediately available for adoption in a foreign country, you may be able to finish the entire process within twelve to fourteen months.
+If you have received a guardianship decree, you will have to complete the adoption process by retaining an attorney in the U.S.

-Based on the author’s personal experience of adopting a foreign child, it is very important for you to receive proper guidance from the inception of the adoption process, especially because the adoption procedure is complicated due to numerous governmental concerns, such as child molestation, kidnapping, abduction, child welfare issues, etc..
-Therefore, it would be in your best interest to work with an experienced adoption agency and/or an experienced immigration attorney that can assist you in navigating the entire process smoothly.
+Based on the principal attorney’s personal experience of adopting a foreign child, it is crucial for you to receive proper guidance from the inception of the adoption process, especially because the adoption procedure is complicated due to numerous governmental concerns, such as child molestation, kidnapping, abduction, child welfare issues, etc. Therefore, it would be in your best interest to work with an experienced adoption agency and/or an experienced immigration attorney that can assist you in navigating the entire process smoothly.